 Princess Carolyn crossed it way back in-between season 1 and 2: as it turns out, she intentionally blocked Lora from getting a promotion by requesting Mr. Witherspoon not to ascend her to keep her around.
 Predictably, when she requests her help a good two years later and she finds out, PC's downfall is portrayed as both tragic and Laser-Guided Karma.

-An animated work about humans and anthropomorphic animals coexisting in a story of how difficult and ruthless the celebrity life of Hollywood can be?
+An animated work about humans and anthropomorphic animals coexisting in a story of how difficult and ruthless the celebrity life of Hollywoo can be?
 Turner Entertainment did a more child-friendly version 17 years prior with Cats Don't Dance.
+Funnily enough, while BoJack Horseman treats its younger cast as Children Are Innocent, the adorable child star in Cats Don't Dance infamously turns out to be an Enfant Terrible.

 Anjelica Huston as Angela Diaz, the TV executive who convinced BoJack not to walk out on his show when Herb is fired for being gay.